jake-knerr/chess/README.md

 }

 /*
-  acceptable - "SuffiX" is not language-dependent (it has no special meaning to the CSS language)
+  acceptable - "Jake" is not language-dependent (it has no special meaning to the CSS language)
 */
 .btn::after {
-  content: "SuffiX";
+  content: "Jake";
 }
 ```